All businesses need support staff with know-how and the skills to make things work smoothly.

 - New Zealand Certificate in Business (Accounting Support Services) (Level 4)

-- New Zealand Certificate in Business (Administration and Technology) (Level 4) (Human resource administration or medical administration)
+- New Zealand Certificate in Business (Administration and Technology) (Level 4) Specialise in human resource (HR) administration or medical administration